0x1306a94/VideoLab/Document/README-DETAIL-EN.md

-# VideoLab - 高性能且灵活的 iOS 视频剪辑与特效框架
+# VideoLab - High-performance and flexible video editing and effects framework

-## VideoLab 是什么？
+## What is VideoLab?

-VideoLab 是开源的，高性能且灵活的 iOS 视频剪辑与特效框架，提供了更 AE(Adobe After Effect)化的使用方式。框架核心基于 AVFoundation 与 Metal。目前已有的特性：
+VideoLab is an open source, high-performance and flexible iOS video editing and effects framework that offers a more AE (Adobe After Effect) approach to use.
+The core of the framework is based on AVFoundation and Metal.
+Currently available features:

-* 高性能实时剪辑与导出。
+* High-performance real-time video editing and exporting.
-* 高自由度组合视频，图片，音频。
+* Highly free combination of video, image, audio.
-* 支持音频音高设置，音量调节。
+* Support audio pitch setting and volume adjustment.
-* 支持 CALayer 矢量动画，可以支持复杂的文字动画。
+* Support CALayer vector animations, so complex text animations are supported.
-* 支持关键帧动画。
+* Support keyframe animation.
-* 支持类似于 AE 的预合成。
+* Support After Effect-like pre-compose.
-* 支持转场。
+* Support transitions.
-* 支持自定义各类特效，如 LUT 滤镜，Zoom Blur 等等（MSL 编写脚本）。
+* Support custom effects.
+Such as LUT filter, zoom blur, etc.

-以下是一些特性的 gif（多图层、文字动画、关键帧动画、预合成及转场）：
+The following are some GIFs of features(multiple layers, text animation, keyframe animation, pre compose, and transition)

 <p align="left">
     <img src="./Resource/multiple-layer-demo.gif" width="240">